cestella/Casey-s-Public-Blog/resume/index.markdown

 Purpose
 =======
-I am interested in data mining and large scale data analysis.
+I focus on issues around data science and especially natural language processing at scale.
+I have domain knowledge in medical/clinical informatics and oil/gas data analysis and signal processing at scale.

 Nothing makes me happier than math, statistics, coding and distributed computing.
-I mercilessly chase hard problems.

 Professional Experience
 =======================

 ##Hortonworks, San Jose CA

-##Systems Architect - November 2012 to Present
+##Principal Architect - November 2012 to Present
-I am a Systems Architect in the consulting services organization at Hortonworks.
-I provide mentorship and guidance in operationalizing Hadoop and its ecosystem to solve business problems for our clients.
+As a Principal Architect in the consulting services organization at Hortonworks, I provide mentorship and guidance in operationalizing Hadoop and its ecosystem to solve business problems for our clients.
 I work with our clients to reduce risk and time to market by providing expertise in big data.